Graph Edits for Counterfactual Explanations: A comparative study: Experiments

 \subsection{Quantitative Results}

-In Tables \ref{tab:gnn-results}, \ref{tab:gnn-results-binary}, we present our quantitative results regarding counterfactual retrieval using a variety of graph models: graph kernels, supervised GNNs and unsupervised graph autoencoders.
+In Table \ref{tab:combined-results}, we present ranking results regarding counterfactual retrieval using all proposed graph models: graph kernels, supervised GNNs and unsupervised GAEs.
 For both dataset subsets, all supervised models were trained using 70K scene graph pairs extracted from $N$=500 graphs, while all unsupervised models were trained on the same 500 graphs (without pairing them).